Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

 For each piece of hardware in your computer that you wish to get drivers for:

-1. On the search engine of your choice (Google, Bing, etc…), search for "{hardware manufacturer} drivers".
+1. On the search engine of your choice (Google, Bing, DuckDuckGo…), search for "{hardware manufacturer} drivers".

 2. Search for the model number of the piece of hardware you want to upgrade/install drivers for.